Stainless Steel Or Ceramic Fondue Pot: Pros And Cons

 However, ceramic fondue pots are more delicate than their stainless steel counterparts.
 They can crack or break if dropped or exposed to sudden changes in temperature.
 Ceramic is also a porous material, which means it’s more likely to absorb flavors and odors from previous fondues.

-See also Vegan Chocolate Fondue Dipping Alternatives
+See also Creative Chocolate Fondue Dip Recipes

 In conclusion, both stainless steel and ceramic fondue pots have their pros and cons.
 Stainless steel is durable, easy to clean, and affordable, but can discolor and scratch over time.
 Ceramic is beautiful, retains heat well, and adds a unique touch to your table setting, but can be delicate and absorb flavors from previous fondues.
 Ultimately, the decision comes down to personal preference and specific needs.